-    The Russian 'Stack' is inseparable from how its technocratic planned economy has been (and continues to be) a nation-building project fraught by geopolitical tensions.
+The Russian 'Stack' is inseparable from how its technocratic planned economy was (and continues to be) a nation-building project fraught by geopolitical tensions.
 The story is much deeper than trolls and hacks.
-In fact, the internet could have been Russian.
-In the Soviet Union, ideas and designs for a nationwide cybernetic network had already been developed in the late 1950s, inspired by a long tradition of artistic and philosophical speculations about the possibilities of technology.
-Cultural movements like Cosmism, Suprematism and Constructivism and their experimentation with metaphysical models derived from mathematics and mysticism informed these techno-scientific developments in unexpected ways.
+In fact, the Internet could have been Russian.
+In the Soviet Union, ideas and designs for a nationwide cybernetic network had already been developed in the late 1950s, inspired by a long tradition of artistic and philosophical speculation about the potential of technology.
+Cultural movements like Cosmism, Suprematism and Constructivism, and their experimentation with metaphysical models derived from mathematics and mysticism, informed these techno-scientific developments in unexpected ways.

 But the OGAS fell apart in the 1970s.
-As the Global internet was adopted in Russia, it brought new logics of networked interaction as well as a familiar tradition of Russian techno-cultural sensibilities.
+As the Global Internet was adopted in Russia, it brought new logics of networked interaction as well as a familiar tradition to Russian techno-cultural sensibilities.
 However, the political implications of information decentralization came to be seen as potentially dangerous and new policies to regain control were implemented.

 Beyond State Control

 Since the 2010s, powerful foreign tech-platforms have been forced to base part of their cloud data servers on Russian soil, behind state-controlled online gateways.
 Telegram, the popular Russian message service, was requested to share its encryption keys with the government (but refused), resulting in a boom in VPN service providers virtually locating Russian citizens and companies outside the country.